Tamil Nadu Global Investors Meet

 Tamil Nadu Global Investors Meet (TNGIM) is a business summit organized by Government of Tamil Nadu to facilitate domestic and foreign investments in the state.
 The first of these summits took place in 2015 and later in 2019.
-The next meet is scheduled to take place in January 2024.
+The third and latest meet took place in January 2024.

 2015

 The first meet was organized by the then chief minister of Tamil Nadu J. Jayalalithaa at the Chennai Trade Centre in Chennai.
 The government signed more than 100 MoUs with various investors to raise ₹2.4 lakh crores of investment.

 2019

 The second meet was organized by then chief minister of Tamil Nadu Edappadi K. Palaniswami and was held on 23 and 24 January 2019 at the same location as the previous meet.
 The Government of Tamil Nadu facilitated the signing of 304 MoUs for a total investment of ₹3 lakh crores (US$42 billion).
 Adani Group and Indian Oil Corporation committed to investing ₹28,000 crores (US$3.9 billion), the majority of which was to develop the Kattupalli shipyard.
 Japan announced that All Nippon Airways would start daily flights between Narita and Chennai to facilitate economic development.